• Free shipping on all orders

 Medication dosages for pets are typically calculated using kilograms (kgs) as the unit of measurement instead of pounds, and CBD oil is no different.

-A good starting dose for CBD oil in cats is 0.2 mg/kg.
+Some sources recommend a starting dose for CBD in cats at 0.2 mg/kg.
 To calculate this dose, take your cat’s weight in pounds and divide by 2.2.
-The resulting number is your cat’s weight converted to kgs.
-Multiply that number by 0.2 to get your cat’s starting dose of CBD oil.
+The resulting number is your cat’s weight converted to kilograms.
+Multiply that number by 0.2 to get your cat’s starting dose of CBD in milligrams (mg).
+Additionally, you must know the product’s CBD concentration, which varies greatly among the different supplements and is usually given as milligrams per milliliter (mg/ml) in liquid products.

-With any medication, you should use the lowest effective dose.
-You can work up to at least 0.5 mg/kg or higher for cats.
-In research studies, dogs received doses up to 2.5 mg/kg, which may be necessary for cats in some cases as well.
+You should always aim to administer your cat the lowest effective dose.
+You could work up to at least 0.5 mg/kg or higher for cats.
+In research studies, dogs received doses up to 2 or 2.5 mg/kg twice daily, which may be necessary for cats in some cases as well.

 CBD Dosing Chart For Cats